Tree forcing and definable maximal independent sets in hypergraphs: Tree forcing

 \begin{enumerate}[label=(\alph*)] \item For each $n \in \omega, a \subseteq \alpha$, we define $\leq_{n,a}$ on $\mathbb{P}_\alpha$, where \item The support of $\bar p \in \mathbb{P}_\alpha$ is the set $\supp (\bar p) = \{ \beta < \alpha : \bar p \Vdash \dot p(\beta) \neq \mathbbm{1} \}$. \end{enumerate}

 Recall that a condition $q$ is called a master condition over a model $M$ if for any maximal antichain $D \in M$, $\{ p \in D : q \not\perp p \} \subseteq M$.
 Equivalently, it means that for every generic filter $G$ over $V$ containing $q$, $G$ is generic over $M$ as well.
 Throughout this paper, when we say that \emph{$M$ is elementary}, we mean that it is elementary in a large enough model of the form $H(\theta)$.
 Sometimes, we will say that \emph{$M$ is a model of set theory} or just that \emph{$M$ is a model}.
 In most generality, this just mean that $(M,\in)$ satisfies a strong enough fragment of ZFC.
-But this is a way to general notion for our purposes.
+But this is a way too general notion for our purposes.
 For instance, such $M$ may not even be correct about what $\omega$ is.
-Thus, let us clarify that in all our instances this will mean, that $M$ is either elementary or a ccc forcing extensions of an elementary model.
+Thus, let us clarify that in all our instances this will mean, that $M$ is either elementary or an extension of an elementary model by a countable (in $M$) forcing.
 In particular, some basic absoluteness (e.g. for $\Sigma^1_1$ or $\Pi^1_1$ formulas) holds true between $M$ and $V$, $M$ is transitive below $\omega_1$ and $\omega_1$ is computed correctly.

 \begin{fact}[{Fusion Lemma, see e.g. \cite[Lemma 1.2, 2.3]{Baumgartner1979}}] If $\langle a_n : n \in \omega \rangle$ is $\subseteq$-increasing, $\langle \bar p_n : n \in \omega \rangle$ is such that $\forall n \in \omega (\bar p_{n+1} \leq_{n,a_n} \bar p_n)$ and $\bigcup_{n \in \omega} \supp(\bar p_n) \subseteq \bigcup_{n \in \omega} a_n \subseteq \alpha$, then there is a condition $\bar p \in \mathbb{P}_\alpha$ so that for every $n \in \omega$, $\bar p \leq_{n,a_n} \bar p_n$; in fact, for every $\beta < \alpha$, $\bar p \restriction \beta \Vdash \dot p(\beta) = \bigcap_{n \in \omega} \dot p_n(\beta)$.